virtbad/menu-scraper-rs/README.md

 ## Hosting with docker

-The menu scraper is also available as a docker image published to the github container registry.
-It can be pulled with the following command:
+The menu scraper is also available as a docker image published to the GitHub container registry.
+The image contains a cronjob which runs the scraper once a day (at 00:00 UTC).
+The image can be pulled with the following command:

 ```bash
 docker pull ghcr.io/virtbad/menu-scraper:latest